rhodijn/toc/README.md

 # Enriching Bibliographic Records in Alma with Tables of Content

-When a table of content is added to enrich a bibliographic record, this script automates the process.
+When a table of content should added to enrich a bibliographic record, this script automates the process.
+It uploads the file to a public server and adds a 856 field to the bibliographic record in Alma, generating a link in the discovery system.

 ## Description